Home Post Fiat Tasks Contributor Readiness Brief

 Project Summary

-My current synthesis is this: Post Fiat is an XRPL-derived public-testnet network underneath, and a Task Node operating layer on top, aimed at AI-assisted financial workflows and coordinated human execution.
-One freshness note matters here: the official assistant-facing summary and JSON snapshot published on March 23, 2026 still cite 38 validators, while the live public validator history endpoint showed 43 validators when I checked on April 29, 2026.
+One freshness note matters here: the official assistant-facing summary published on March 23, 2026 still cites 38 validators, while the live public validator history endpoint showed 43 validators when I checked on April 29, 2026.
 That gap suggests a project that is already live and moving, even when some static summaries lag behind the live feed.

 Public Resources